 While enjoying adult beverage number (fill in the blank) of the evening, a pair of Baylor fans waltzed into the bar to a chorus of boos, started by the degenerates I happened to be spending my weekend with.

-My conversation with the white gentleman, whose name escapes me, turned to the Bears, Art Briles, and more.
+My conversation with the one of the gentleman, whose name escapes me, turned to the Bears, Art Briles, and more.
 He was a professional that had driven from Philadelphia and was not part of the pro-Briles crowd.
 He was sickened, disgusted, and embarrassed by some of the happenings at the University in recent months and hoped the University could turn over a new leaf soon.
 He was disappointed Chad Morris didn’t want the job and admitted Dabo Swinney wasn’t coming to Waco.
 In other words, he was a realist.
 It was nice to get this perspective from a Baylor graduate and fan in person.

 After pitching Heartland College Sports to the two men and thanking Donald for his generosity, our group made its way around the corner to Bent Willey’s on Chestnut Street.
 This was more of a nightclub feel … Morgantown style.
 A mixture of ages, styles, an ethnicities coated the fairly empty establishment that didn’t get buzzing until close to midnight.
 Once it did, the smell of sweat, booze, and a little stank encapsulated the venue, not in a bad way, just in a classic, college-style club way.
 Everyone at Bent Willey’s was having an absolute blast.